dumitru0194/BackEnd_On_PHP/README.md

 📫 How to reach me : pintilied41@gmail.com

-Here I placed some projects that were done during the training or I can say the first mini projects
+Here I placed some projects that were done during the training.